joey-qytyku/vgb-project/docs/Spec.md

 ### Memory Addresses Indirect Addressing

 in IA-32, all registers can be used for memory addressing, but a different encoding is necessary.
+When any other register is used (or SIB features are used) the SIB byte is also encoded.

 ## Source Code